 - Zoning ordinance

 In Michigan, local governments do not have authority to do anything unless the state legislature delegates that authority.
-General police power ordinance authority is extended to Michigan’s municipalities (township, village and city).
-But counties have very limited –almost no – police power ordinance authority.
-All governments have the ability to adopt ordinances dealing with internal affairs, such as adopting the annual budget.
-That ordinance would include the budget amounts for that government, and may also include the rules and policies for management of the budget through the coming year.
+General police power ordinance authority is extended to Michigan’s municipalities (township, village, and city).
+By contrast, counties have extremely limited police power ordinance authority.
+All governments can adopt ordinances dealing with internal affairs, such as the annual budget.
+That ordinance would include the budget amounts for that government and may also include the rules and policies for management of the budget through the coming year.

-A zoning ordinance can be adopted by a township, village, city or county.
+A zoning ordinance can be adopted by a township, village, city, or county.
 The authority from the state for zoning comes from the Michigan Zoning Enabling Act (MZEA).
-Often, Michigan State University Extension educators are explaining the difference between a zoning ordinance and a police power ordinance because there are significant differences.
+Often, Michigan State University Extension educators explain the difference between a zoning ordinance and a police power ordinance because there are significant differences.

-First, a zoning ordinance must be based on a master plan.
-That master plan has to be adopted pursuant to the Michigan Planning Enabling Act.
+Another key difference is that a zoning ordinance must be based on a master plan.
+That master plan must be adopted pursuant to the Michigan Planning Enabling Act.
 Police power ordinances do not have such a requirement.
 The process of adopting a master plan also has those same safeguards: a process that involves public involvement, hearings, notices and much more.
 (See the article “Consider government planning at two levels: internal plans and plans for the entire community” to learn the difference between master plans and local government’s internal plans.)

 Local government has the authority to adopt police power ordinances regulating the public health, safety and general welfare of persons and property.
-For example a “township board of a township may, at a regular or special meeting by a majority of the members elect of the township board, adopt ordinances regulating the public health, safety, and general welfare of persons and property, including, but not limited to fire protection, licensing or use of bicycles, traffic and parking of vehicles . . . .”
+For example, a “township board may, at a regular or special meeting by a majority of the members elect of the township board, adopt ordinances regulating the public health, safety, and general welfare of persons and property, including, but not limited to fire protection, licensing or use of bicycles, traffic and parking of vehicles . . .”
 (MCL 41.181).

 A zoning ordinance, on the other hand, regulates “use of land.”
 It might also regulate “activity,” but if an ordinance has regulation of land use, then it must be adopted as, and called, a zoning ordinance.